MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 The Composer content will be validated by Power Virtual Agents and a successful publish will be reported in Composer.

 >[!Note]
->Using Publish button in Composer does not automativally publish your Publish your Virtual Agents bot to the channels.
-Use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual agents to publish your bot changes to the channels.
+>Selecting **Publish** in Composer does not automatically publish your Power Virtual Agents bot to channels.
+>Use the [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual agents to publish your bot changes to channels.

 Go to the Power Virtual Agents **Topics** page to see your new Bot Framework content.
 Your new **Meals** Bot Framework dialog is now shown on the **Topics** page as part of your Power Virtual Agents bot.